 No. Longevity Office focuses on risk identification, monitoring, and medical interpretation.
 It does not provide treatment, guarantee outcomes, or replace a personal physician.

-Longevity-GPT is a personalized AI system trained on a patient’s own medical data.
-It helps explain diagnostics in plain language and supports continuity between physician consultations, without making medical decisions.
+The Health GPT is a personalized AI system trained on each patient's own medical data.
+It explains diagnostics in plain language, supports continuity between physician consultations, and allows patients to ask questions asynchronously at any time.
+It does not make medical decisions — all clinical interpretation remains physician-led.

 Who is the Longevity Office designed for?